-41. STOUTS CREEK SHUT-INS (UPPER)
+43. STOUTS CREEK SHUT-INS (UPPER)

-Iron County at end of Highway M, 3 miles west of Ironton in extreme NE part of Sec.
-3, T. 33 N., R. 3 E., Ironton 71⁄2-minute quadrangle.
+Iron County, at end of Highway M, 3 miles west of Ironton, in extreme northeast part of sec.
+3, T. 33 N., R. 3 E., Ironton 71⁄2-minute Quadrangle.

 The upper shut-ins of Stouts Creek are not as well known to the general public as the lower ones but have the virtue of being on a quiet country road where one may drive slowly or park easily.
 From Ironton, they are reached by turning west off Highway 21 at Arcadia onto Highway M and following this highway for 3.9 miles past Shepherd Mountain Lake to the terminus of M which joins a gravel road continuing westward.